 Cookbooks help, recipes you've saved up help, but how often do those books get opened or those recipes tried?
 You really need to put these ideas that have worked in front of you and have them handy for when you're not sure what to make.
 It's going to save you so much time and give you tons of inspiration.

-If you are a member of our online program My Brownble you can easily star the recipes or meal ideas
+If you are a member of our vegan online cooking school My Brownble you can easily star the recipes or meal ideas

 that you've enjoyed, that have been satisfying to you, and you can quickly find those that way, but if you're